Bengalis: Festivals

+Bengali Muslims have Islamic holidays Eid al-Adha and Eid al-Fitr.
+Relatives, friends, and neighbours visit and exchange food and sweets in those occasions.
 Durga Puja is the most significant festival of Bengali Hindus, celebrated annually, worshiping Hindu goddess Durga.
 In 2021, Durga Puja in Kolkata has been inscribed on the list of 'Intangible Cultural Heritage of Humanity' by UNESCO.
-Kali Puja is another significant festival, celebrated with great fervour in the Hindu month of Kartit.
-Worshiping Lakkhmi Puja has a unique tradition in every Bengali households.
+Kali Puja is another significant Bengali Hindu festival, celebrated with great fervour in the Hindu month of Kartit.
+Worshiping Lakkhmi Puja has a unique tradition in every Bengali Hindu households.
 Shakta Rash is the most celebrated festival and uniquely observed in Nabadwip.
-Bengali Muslims have Islamic holidays Eid al-Adha and Eid al-Fitr.
-Relatives, friends, and neighbours visit and exchange food and sweets in those occasions.

 Pohela Boishakh is a celebration of the new year and arrival of summer in the Bengali calendar and is celebrated in April.
 Most of households and business establishments worship Lakshmi-Ganesh in this particular day for their success and prosperity.
 It features a funfair, music and dance displays on stages, with people dressed in colourful traditional clothes, parading through the streets.
 Festivals like Pahela Falgun (spring) are also celebrated regardless of their faith.
 The Bengalis of Dhaka celebrate Shakrain, an annual kite festival.
 The Nabanna is a Bengali celebration akin to the harvest festivals in the Western world.
 Language Movement Day is observed in Bangladesh and India.
 In 1999, UNESCO declared 21 February as International Mother Language Day, in tribute to the Language Movement and the ethnolinguistic rights of people around the world.
 Kolkata Book Fair is the world's largest non-trade and the most attended book fair, where people from different countries gather together.